Equotix/opencart-docs/docs/product_stock_mobile_app.md

 ## Description

-Product Stock Mobile Application allows you to scan your product’s barcode or enter its SKU to update the product.
+Product Stock Mobile Application allows you to link your OpenCart store to our mobile app.
+The mobile app will allow you to scan your product’s barcode or enter its SKU to update the product (quantity, price & status).
 A barcode list can also be generated from the store administration panel.

 ## Features

-* Android mobile application built with security in mind
+* Android & iOS mobile application
 * Enter barcode for products from your admin panel
-* Enter barcode for each product option values
+* Enter barcode / SKU for each product option value
-* Update product stock quantity from mobile application
+* Update product / option value stock quantity from mobile application
-* Update product price from mobile application
+* Update product / option value price from mobile application
 * Update product status from mobile application
-* Barcode scanner for Android mobile application
+* Barcode scanner for Android and iOS mobile application

 ## Installation